 Change comes from the top down and the foodservice industry is no exception.
 When managers and restaurant owners demonstrate and encourage healthy behaviours, staff follow suit.
 The good news is that every restaurant can easily start to implement good habits and help their employees take care of their mental health starting today.

 Training owners and managers to better respond to mental health issues and recognize the signs of anger, depression, and abuse among their employees is critical and can go a long way towards bettering the work environment for staff.
 Owners and managers can also be trained on how to create an open and safe workspace where it’s healthy to talk about their issues.
 It’s also important to train staff to ask for help and encourage them to prioritize their health and wellness.

 Tips to Improve Mental Health in the Foodservice Industry

 Whether you’ve experienced mental health issues in your job or witnessed them in someone else, there are plenty of steps you can take to improve work environments for everyone.

 Eat well and regularly.
 Food is energy and we need to nourish our bodies to function at our best.
 When you’re too busy taking care of customers and their needs, it’s easy to neglect your own but this can exacerbate mental health issues.
 Owners and managers can set up regular team meals before or after shifts to help encourage healthy eating habits.

 Exercise.
 Though you may be on your feet all day, regular exercise is still encouraged.
 It gives you a chance to work out frustration and stress and can be incredible for your mental health.
-Owners and managers can set up bike locks to encourage bike riding, they can request discounts from nearby businesses, or offer a gym stipend in their benefits.
+Owners and managers can set up bike locks to encourage bike riding or offer a gym stipend in their benefits.